Royal Livingstone Express

 Classes & Accommodations

-Meals: 5-course gourmet dinner + selected beverages
+Meals: 5-course silver-service gourmet dinner + selected South African wines

 Ensuite: No

-Meals: 5-course lunch + selected beverages
+Meals: 5-course gourmet lunch + selected beverages

 Ensuite: No